tomaszwresilo/tomaszwresilo/README.md

 <h1> Hi there 👋 </h1>
+I'm a passionate frontend developer with a knack for crafting delightful user experiences.
+My GitHub repository is a showcase of my dedication to creating visually stunning and responsive web interfaces.

-<h2> About me 👨: </h2>
+<h2> Here's what you can expect from my profile 👨: </h2>
 <div>
-<p>  I'm a passionate frontend developer with a knack for crafting delightful user experiences.
-My GitHub repository is a showcase of my dedication to creating visually stunning and responsive web interfaces.

-Here's what you can expect from my profile:

 ✨ Frontend Development: I live and breathe frontend technologies.
 From HTML and CSS to JavaScript and beyond, I love working with these tools to bring life to captivating web designs.